 Removing stains from granite countertops is possible, can be done at a home and you should definitely know all about it.
-That’s why we have prepared this insanely complete guide you can use in order to try and remove various different kinds of stains.
+That’s why we have prepared this insanely complete guide on how to remove stains from your granite countertops.
+All so you can use in order to try and remove various different kinds of stains.

 That’s right, the technique to remove stains from granite surfaces is not a “one size fits all”, it will be slightly different depending on which kind of stain you’re dealing with and how deep it has penetrated.
-But don’t worry, we will teach you all about how to identify the stain perpetrator and handle it here.
+But don’t worry, we will teach you all about how to identify the stain perpetrator and how to remove those stains from your granite countertops.

 Understanding Granite Stains

 Granite is a porous material, that means it can absorb water and other liquids and makes it susceptible to stains.
-With that said, it’s important to remember granite is one of the less porous natural stones, and provided it’s properly sealed it won’t stain at all.
+However, it’s important to remember granite is one of the less porous natural stones, and provided it’s properly sealed it won’t stain at all.

 Find out more about sealing by reading our article: “How To Seal Granite Countertops”.